 - Struggles with fine debris on carpets.

-- Poor air filtration performance.
+Poor air filtration negatively impacts air quality.

 Changelog